rutuja1302/PythonPrograms/README.md

 24. Credit Card Validator - Takes in a credit card number from a common credit card vendor(Visa, MasterCard, American Express, Discoverer) & validates it to make sure that it is a valid number(Luhn's algorithm).
 25. Fibonacci Sequence - Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.
 26. Harmonic Number - Take a number N as input, ensure N != 0, compute 1+1/2+1/3+...+1/N & print the Nth Harmonic value.
+27. Pangrams - Pangrams are sentences constructed by using every letter of the alphabet atleast once.
+Given a string as an input, determine whether it is a pangram string or not.